 Around 40% of American adults have chronic venous insufficiency, a condition that occurs when weakness in your veins reduces your circulation.
-The board-certified vascular surgeons at University Vascular diagnose chronic venous insufficiency and offer personalized treatment plans at their offices in Watkinsville and Gainesville, Georgia.
+The board-certified vascular surgeons at University Vascular diagnose chronic venous insufficiency and offer personalized treatment plans at their offices in Watkinsville, Georgia.
 Call or make an appointment online today if you’re concerned about your vascular health.

 Your veins carry blood back to your heart and lungs.
 They have tiny valves that help push your blood along its return journey.
 When weakness or damage to these valves interferes with blood flow, you develop chronic venous insufficiency.

 The condition can cause your blood to move slowly or even flow backward and pool in sections of damaged veins.